coin100-dao/coin100Web3/README.md

 ## **6\.
 Configuring Hardhat for Deployment**

-Before deploying the contracts, ensure that Hardhat is correctly configured to interact with the Mumbai Testnet.
+Before deploying the contracts, ensure that Hardhat is correctly configured to interact with the **Amoy Testnet**.

 ### **6.1.
 Update `hardhat.config.js`**